adam-mcdaniel/6517/README.md

 6. If there is an issue, go to the debugging process.

 ## Deployment
-Start command prompt with admin privileges
+Start command prompt with admin privileges:
 ```
 win + r
 "cmd"
 return
 ```

-Run in command prompt
+Run in command prompt:

 ```
 python "/path/to/robot.py" deploy --skip-tests